 - The Technology Services Helpdesk for any electronic information breaches or compromising of the University's IT system - refer to IT Security Procedures for more information.

 - The Legal and Risk Branch, who must be informed for insurance purposes, and who may be able to provide assistance dealing with the situation.

 Freedom of Information (FOI)

 If you or someone in your work area receives a Freedom of Information (FOI) request, contact the University's FOI Officer immediately.

 The Freedom of Information Act is a state law that gives members of the public a right to access our records - with some exceptions, such as where records contain personal or confidential information, or are subject to some other reasonable limitation (such as being legally privileged, or commercially sensitive).

 This public right means that the University is required to produce documents that are requested under Freedom of Information (FOI), within a very limited time frame and in line with certain procedures.
 These requirements are summarised in the University's Freedom of Information Policy.

 For the University to meet its FOI obligations, the coordination of FOI applications on behalf of the University is essential, and occurs through a designated FOI Officer located in Records Services.
 It is also essential that all relevant areas of the University cooperate in identifying and producing all documents that are possibly relevant to an application, including "documents" stored electronically, such as emails.

 If you or someone in your area receives an FOI request, contact the University's FOI Officer immediately.
 They will coordinate the University's response, and help you determine which documents (if any) may be subject to exemptions from disclosure under the legislation.

-For additional information, refer to the Freedom of Information (FOI) section of this website.
+For additional information, refer to the Freedom of Information (FOI) section on the Legal and Risk website.